MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/customizer/alertnotification-step5-add-action-calls-events.md

 [!include[cc-beta-prerelease-disclaimer](../../includes/cc-beta-prerelease-disclaimer.md)]

+## Attach the action calls to events

-1. Sign in to Microsoft Dynamics 365 for Customer Engagement instance.
+1. Sign in to a Microsoft Dynamics 365 for Customer Engagement instance.

-2. Go to **Settings** > **Unified Service Desk** > **Events**.
+2. Select the Down arrow next to Dynamics 365.

+3. Select **Unified Service Desk Administrator**.

-3. Select an event from the list.
-See the matrix to add the action call against the events.
+4. Select **Events** and then select the event to which you want to add the action call.
+Select **CreateCustomerSession**.

-4. On the event page, in the **Active Actions** section, select the plus sign (**+**).
-In the search box, type the name of the action call, and then select the search icon.
+5. Select **Add Existing Action Call**.
+The **Lookup Records** pane appears.

-5. Select the action from the list to add the action call to the event.
+6. In the **Lookup Records** pane, enter the name of the action call you want to add.
+Enter **Create Customer Session** in the search box and select the action from the list, and then select **Add**.
+The action call is added to the **BrowserWindowReady** event.

-6. Select **Save**.
+7. Select **Save**.

+8. Repeat steps 4 through 7 to add the following action calls to the corresponding events.

  <table>
     <tr>